-The trustees need to provide all the information which they are obliged to record on the trust and its beneficial owners and potential beneficiaries as set out above to HMRC.
+The trustees of a taxable relevant trust need to provide all the information which they are obliged to record on the trust and its beneficial owners and potential beneficiaries as set out above to HMRC.

-We understand that HMRC is not expecting to receive all information on or immediately after the Regulations coming into force.
-The first set of information will need to be provided by trustees of relevant trusts on or before 31 January 2018.
-However, as above, trustees could find themselves on the receiving end of a request for information from a relevant person or UK law enforcement authority at any time after commencement of the Regulations meaning that it would be prudent for trustees to attend to collation of relevant records promptly.
+We understand that HMRC are expecting trustees of a taxable relevant trust (or an agent acting on behalf of the trustees) to submit the first set of information on or before 31 January 2018.
+However, as above, trustees could find themselves on the receiving end of a request for information from a relevant person or UK law enforcement authority at any time after commencement of the Regulations (from 26 June 2017) meaning that it would be prudent for trustees to attend to collation of relevant written records promptly.

-Trustees should note that the register reporting obligation only arises in relation to a preceding tax year in which the relevant trust generates a UK tax consequence.
-So a trustee of an offshore tax which only generates a UK tax consequence in the form of a ten yearly, reoccurring inheritance tax charge need only report to HMRC on or before the 31 January which falls after the tax year in which the inheritance tax charge falls due (in each case).
+Trustees should note that the register reporting obligation only arises if the trustees incurred a liability to pay any of the specified UK taxes in relation to trust income or assets in the preceding tax year.
+So, a trustee of a non-UK trust which only generates a UK tax liability in the form of a ten-yearly inheritance tax charge need only report to HMRC on or before the 31 January which falls after the tax year in which the inheritance tax charge falls due (in each case).